christiang7/zim-desktop-wiki/data/manual/Help/Config_Files.md

 Specific ones are:

-* zim-sidepane: for any side pane of the application window
+* **zim-sidepane**: for any side pane of the application window
-* zim-pageview: for the textview showing the page
+* **zim-pageview**: for the textview showing the page
-* zim-inserted-object-inline: for objects that are inserted in the text in the middle of a line
+* **zim-inserted-object-inline**: for objects that are inserted in the text in the middle of a line
-* zim-inserted-object: for objects that are inserted in the text as a block; default is to render a small border line
+* **zim-inserted-object**: for objects that are inserted in the text as a block; default is to render a small border line
-* zim-inserted-object-head: for the top bar of such an object; default is to render a small border line at the bottom
+* **zim-inserted-object-head**: for the top bar of such an object; default is to render a small border line at the bottom

 More names are documented in the manual page of specific plugins.